schahal/registry/registry/coder-labs/modules/sourcegraph-amp/README.md

 ## How it Works

-- **Install**: Installs Sourcegraph AMP CLI using npm (installs Node.js via NVM if required)
+- **Install**: Installs Sourcegraph Amp CLI using npm (installs Node.js via NVM if required)
-- **Start**: Launches AMP CLI in the specified directory, wrapped with AgentAPI to enable tasks and AI interactions
+- **Start**: Launches Amp CLI in the specified directory, wrapped with AgentAPI to enable tasks and AI interactions
 - **Environment Variables**: Sets `SOURCEGRAPH_AMP_API_KEY` and `SOURCEGRAPH_AMP_START_DIRECTORY` for the CLI execution

 ## Troubleshooting